Dear Prospective Student,

 individual queries regarding admission.

-students.
-I am leaving the following information available below in the hopes
+I am leaving the following information available below developed from when I

-that it will help other students with more general
+was recruiting students in the hopes that it will help other students with more

 None of this is official policy of anyone, and much of it varies from